 |100||Sachin||36||Lower West Side||Tripod Large|

-But as per 1NF, we need to ensure that there are no repeating groups of data.
-So let us break above table into to parts and join them using a key as follows:
+But as per the 1NF, we need to ensure that there are no repeating groups of data.
+So, let us break the above table into two parts and then join them using a key as shown in the following program −

 CREATE TABLE CUSTOMERS( ID INT NOT NULL, NAME VARCHAR (20) NOT NULL, AGE INT NOT NULL, ADDRESS CHAR (25), PRIMARY KEY (ID) );